 After completing my commands in the Telnet session I received this error:

 451 4.7.0 Temporary server error.
 Please try again later.
 PRX3

-Exchange Server 2013 Edge Transport Server?
+Exchange Server 2013 Edge Transport Server

-In the meantime you can use Exchange Server 2013 with Exchange 2007/2010 Edge Transport servers.
+It is also possible to use Exchange Server 2013 with Exchange 2007/2010 Edge Transport servers.